 US Presidential candidate Sen. Elizabeth Warren is already calling for tech companies to be broken up.
 She wrote, “They’ve bulldozed competition, used our private information for profit, and tilted the playing field against everyone else.”
 Even Facebook’s co-founder, Chris Hughes wants Facebook to be broken up.

 Lastly, Roger McNamee, author of Zucked, gave this statement during the international lawmaker’s grilling of Facebook execs on Canada amidst the Nancy Pelosi controversy and how things like those could jeopardize elections: “The most effective path to reform would be to shut down the platforms at least temporarily as Sri Lanka did.
 Any country can go first.
 The platforms have left you no choice.
 The time has come to call their bluff.
 Companies with responsible business models will emerge overnight to fill the void.”

 They are all aimed to lessen the power and influence of these huge companies and invite competition for better and more secure services.

 Hegemony is described by Encyclopædia Britannica as “the dominance of one group over another, often supported by legitimating norms and ideas.”
 The dominant group should be the subscribers of the platform.
 There should be democratic power, power to the users.

-Boycotting, cancelling or protesting Facebook might look like the only option for users to assert power over the platform, but it’s not the only way.
-Shouting does a great job at making you heard, but it doesn’t make you understood.
+Boycotting, canceling, or protesting Facebook might look like the only option for users to assert power over the platform, but it’s not the only way.
+Shouting does a great job of making you heard, but it doesn’t make you understood.
 An organization isn’t just a bunch of people, it should be organized.
-Peaceful, reasonable actions by a huge amount of people shows power to the platform.
+Peaceful, reasonable actions by a huge amount of people show power to the platform.

 Same thing as for governments, reform isn’t achieved just by replacing the president.
 It’s about people getting together for a common goal.
 Not just taking to the streets and protesting, but by acting as a collective unit and reforming the culture.